possnfiffer/bsd-pw/docs/Intro_to_FreeBSD_Workshop.md

 Create another machine and select the new SSH key then copy the IP of the new machine

-Update the hosts file with the new Digital Ocean droplet IP
+Update the hosts file with the new machine IP

 ```tcsh
 vim hosts